macleod-matt/DD-Scheduler-Embedded/README.md

 ## Introduction

-This document outlines the proposed solution for the Deadline Driven Scheduler.
+The following source code is a solution for a simmulated Deadline Driven Scheduler using FreeRTOS.
 This solution is an embedded software capable of creating and scheduling real time tasks, assigning priority based on their deadline for completion as shown in Figure 1 below: